Tent city: Toronto, Ontario

 Toronto, Ontario, Canada's largest city, was also home to its own "Tent City" until September 2002, when the residents of Tent City were evicted by the owner of the property, Home Depot.
 It was situated in the downtown core of Toronto, near the waterfront, and was home to hundreds of people who were homeless.
+Toronto introduced rent supplement programs in the following year (2002–2004) by which 115 residents were given access to mainstream apartment units.
+Journalist Shaughnessy Bishop-Stall voluntarily abandoned his middle-class lifestyle to live in Tent City for a year.
+He detailed his experiences in his 2005 book, Down to This: Squalor and Splendour in a Big-city Shantytown.